-We visited Ghibli Museum in September 2016.
+We visited the Ghibli Museum in September 2016.

-If you don’t know what Ghibli Studios is, you should probably stop right now and go watch My neighbor Totoro, Ponyo on the Cliff, Kiki’s delivery Service, Grave of the Fireflies and all the other movies.
+If you don’t know what Ghibli Studios is, you should probably stop right now and go watch My Neighbor Totoro, Ponyo on the Cliff, Kiki’s Delivery Service, Grave of the Fireflies and all the other movies.
 I’m serious.

 If you’ve seen the movies, and you love them, like I do, you should know that there’s a Ghibli Museum in Tokyo.
 It’s the most adorable museum in the entire world.
-Unfortunately, it’s small museum and visitation is limited, so you should buy your tickets before going to the museum, as they aren’t sold there.
+Unfortunately, it’s a small museum and visitation is limited, so you should buy your tickets before going to the museum, as they aren’t sold there.

 We’d just arrived in Japan the day before.
 We hadn’t even rested properly, but there was one thing we had to do: buy the tickets to visit Ghibli Museum, in Tokyo.
 It was early September, we had 2 weeks, the first and the last of the month, to visit the museum, the only 2 we were spending in Tokyo.